Even More Statues and Stupid

 The Virginia legislature, now run by Democrats after massive victories last year, were only too happy to take Walker’s bill under consideration.
 But, unlike Walker, they don’t share a creepy, cult-like party loyalty for old dead Democrats who were also segregationists.
 Newly-installed leaders quickly took him up on his dare and embraced his bill.

 “I’d love to vote for the bill,” Del.
 Mark Sickles (D-Fairfax) told reporters.
 He was probably smiling when he said it.

 Walker, realizing his mistake, opted last week to pull his bad-faith bill back out of the legislature.

-“I think history is very important, whether it’s good, bad or ugly,” Walker now dice.
+“I think history is very important, whether it’s good, bad or ugly,” Walker now says.
 “I was not willing to allow the governor to have the opportunity to remove statues.”

 Welp, too bad, say Democrats in charge of the Virginia House Rules Committee.
 They rejected his request and demanded Walker come in and explain his sudden change of heart.

 “I thought he was serious and had a reason for taking the statue down, and so he put in a bill in good faith,” said House Majority Leader Charniele Herring. “… Herring, who happens to be a Black woman … just saying.